 - Minimum of one biweekly contact (email, phone, in-person)*

 - Participate in the Guardian Scholars mentor training program

-- Provide periodic updates to the Lead Mentor and/or the Program Coordinator
+- Provide monthly updates to the Lead Mentor and/or the Program Coordinator

 Mentors and students are welcomed to extend their mentorship after their one-year commitment to continue their friendship, collaboration, and pursuit of the student's goals.